 Best Midrange AV Receiver:

-With multiple HDMI inputs and support for all the latest HD audio soundtracks including Dolby TrueHD and DTS-HD Master Audio, these mid-range receivers are ideal for watching Blu-ray movies and other HD material.
+With multiple HDMI inputs and support for all the latest HD audio soundtracks including Dolby True HD and DTS-HD Master Audio, these mid-range receivers are ideal for watching Blu-ray movies and other HD material.
 Audio quality and video processing are top priority, with all of our selections delivering performance that will satisfy the needs of all but the most demanding buyers.
 Our picks also need to be easy to set up and use, while offering a good balance of features such as internet streaming and overall value for money.

 Best High End AV Receiver:

-If you're an audio/videophile seeking first-rate performance, the latest surround technologies, and a ton of useful features, stepping up to one of these high-end AV receivers is one way to go.
-The receivers in this list vary in price and range from 7.1-channel models to 9.2-channel options, so be sure to choose one best suited to your needs and home theater configuration.
+If you're an audio/videophile seeking first-rate performance, the latest surround sound technologies, and a ton of useful features, stepping up to one of these high-end AV receivers is one way to go.
+Not all of our selections will have all the modern features such as WiFi, because the primary focus has been placed on making the core performance as outstanding as possible.

 Best Budget AV Receiver: